appfast-io/docs/docs/project/introduce-design.md

 :::caution

-You cannot perform add, delete, copy, paste, duplicate, or rename operations for system monitors.
-You also cannot change their position.
+You cannot perform add, delete, copy, paste, duplicate, or rename operations for Plugin screens.
+But you can config the design color.

 :::